 About the Pennsylvania Budget and Policy Center

-Launched formally in 2007, the Pennsylvania Budget and Policy Center (PBPC) is a nonpartisan, statewide policy research project that provides independent, credible analysis on state tax, budget, and related policy matters, with attention to the impact of current or proposed policies on working families.
+Launched formally in 2007, the Pennsylvania Budget and Policy Center (PBPC) is a nonpartisan, statewide policy research project that provides independent, credible analysis on state tax, budget, and related policy matters, with attention to the impact of policy proposals on working families.

-PBPC analyzes and disseminates information on short-term budget, policy, and revenue proposals as well as long-term trends and challenges.
+PBPC provides information and analysis on short-term budget, policy, and revenue proposals as well as long-term trends and challenges.

-PBPC participates in a national network of similar organizations that exist in over half the states as part of the State Fiscal Analysis Initiative coordinated by the Washington, D.C.-based Center on Budget and Policy Priorities.
+PBPC is part of a national network of similar organizations that exist in over half the states as part of the State Fiscal Analysis Initiative coordinated by the Washington, D.C.-based Center on Budget and Policy Priorities.

 PBPC is a project of the Keystone Research Center.